koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 ### Config

-Configuration is handled via environment variables, similar to what you would do on other PaaS.
+The configuration is handled via environment variables, similar to what you would do on other PaaS.

 ### Backing services

-Lambda functions are attached to resources only via typical AWS mechanism.
-For example, is the function is reading from a S3 bucket, then the connection is just via the name of the bucket, thus locality is not an issue.
+Lambda functions are attached to resources only via a typical AWS mechanism.
+For example, is the function is reading from a S3 bucket, then the connection is just via the name of the bucket, so locality is not an issue.

 ### Build, release, run

 Lambda deployments are versioned and API Gateways support staging out of the box.
-Using your own delivery pipeline or Amazon's offering is easy and straightforward.
+Using your delivery pipeline or Amazon's offering is easy and straightforward.

 ### Processes